-Q: In what circumstances may items of medical utility be considered as "offsetting routine business expenses" of a HCP?
+In what circumstances may items of medical utility be considered as "offsetting routine Q: business expenses" of a HCP?

 A: A HCP's practice generates certain routine costs, such as rent, administrative costs or items that are needed in order to conduct patient consultation.
 As a general principle, Member Companies should not provide such items to HCPs.
 Consequently, the Code allows Member Companies to provide certain inexpensive items of medical utility (e.g. anatomical model for use in an examination room, etc.) to HCPs only to the extent that they do not offset costs that would otherwise be routinely incurred by a HCP.
+As for example, a HCP will anyway need a Stethoscope or BP Machine or a Weighing machine as part of the clinical practice and hence offering such item would be considered paying for the routine cost of HCPs.